IGNIT3-xD/L2-Assignment-04/README.md

 - JWT-based authentication
 - Public service and technician discovery endpoints
 - Booking workflow with technician acceptance and payment integration (Stripe)
+- Google Auth and Image upload with cloudinary and multer
 - Technician availability and booking management
 - Reviews and moderation by admins
 - Pagination, filtering, and standardized error responses